Introduction to Bicycle Crank Analysis

 Validation with Hand Calculations

 To enhance confidence in the simulation results, a validation step is performed using hand calculations.
-The bending stress calculated using the flexure formula is compared to the Ansys results, showing close agreement (~0.001% difference), thus confirming the accuracy of the FEA simulation.
+In this Bicycle Stress Analysis, the bending stress, calculated using the flexure formula, is compared to the Ansys results, showing close agreement (~0.001% difference).
+This close match confirms the accuracy of the FEA simulation.

 Mesh Convergence Study